Asail7/mern-blog-terraform-ansible/README.md

 ## **Screenshots**
-- `pm2-backend.png` – Backend running under PM2
-- `mongodb-cluster.png` – MongoDB Atlas cluster
-- `media-upload-success.png` – Successful image upload
-- `s3-frontend.png` – Frontend loaded via S3 URL

-You can find these in the `/screenshots` folder.
+You can find in the `/screenshots` folder.